lucillekeynes/skill-library/finance/ArcLedger/README.md

 # ArcLedger

-ArcLedger 是一款基于用户上传的 PDF 年度报告构建的claude skill，接近于结构化财务报表分析工作流代理，目前的文件仅能上传claude使用。
+ArcLedger is a Claude skill built on user-uploaded PDF annual reports, similar to a structured financial statement analysis workflow agent.
+Currently, files can only be uploaded for use by Claude.

-该系统能够自动读取并重构完整的财务报告，提取关键财务数据，并执行一致性验证、异常检测和多维财务分析。
+The system automatically reads and reconstructs complete financial reports, extracts key financial data, and performs consistency validation, anomaly detection, and multi-dimensional financial analysis.

-## 核心功能
+## Core Capabilities

-- PDF 年度报告解析
+- PDF annual report parsing
-- 结构化财务数据提取
+- Structured financial data extraction
-- 跨报表一致性验证
+- Cross-statement consistency validation
-- 财务异常检测
+- Financial anomaly detection
-- 多维财务分析
+- Multi-dimensional financial analysis
-- 可视化输出
+- Visualization-ready outputs
-- 分层式用户体验报告
+- Layered UX-oriented reporting

-## 方法论引擎
+## Methodology Engine

-ArcLedger 内置方法论分析引擎，可根据检测到的财务特征动态应用不同的财务分析模型，包括：
+ArcLedger includes a built-in methodology analysis engine that dynamically applies different financial analysis models based on detected financial characteristics, including:

-- 杜邦分析
+- DuPont Analysis
-- 现金流质量分析
+- Cash Flow Quality Analysis
-- ROIC 分析
+- ROIC Analysis
-- 财务风险评分
+- Financial Risk Scoring

-这些模型用于评估盈利能力质量、运营效率和整体财务结构。
+These models are used to evaluate profitability quality, operational efficiency, and overall financial structure.

-## 输出架构
+## Output Architecture

-最终输出将通过结论层进行处理，该层将所有分析信号整合为结构化的洞察。
+Final outputs are processed through a conclusion layer that integrates all analytical signals into structured insights.

-该系统还支持关键财务指标的可视化，并采用分层式用户体验设计，使用户能够：
+The system also supports visualization of key financial indicators and adopts a layered UX design, allowing users to:

-- 仅查看执行结论
+- View only executive conclusions
-- 探索完整的财务指标
+- Explore complete financial metrics
-- 查看图表和可视化结果
+- Inspect charts and visualization results

-这使得财务报表分析更加结构化、可追溯且更易于解读。
+This makes financial statement analysis more structured, traceable, and easier to interpret.